rodneyshupe/Cookbook/Recipes/Sauces/MexicanCrema.rst

 Directions
 ----------

-1. Put the heavy cream in a 16-ounce microwave-safe glass jar.
-Microwave on high until the cream is just under 100F, about 30 to 40 seconds.
-   Add the buttermilk, close the jar, and store in a warm place for 24 hours.
-   The cream will have thickened to the consistency of thin yogurt.
+1. Put the heavy cream in a 16-ounce microwave-safe glass jar and microwave on high until just under 100F, about 30 to 40 seconds.
+Add the buttermilk, close the jar, and store in a warm place until thickened to the consistency of thin yogurt, 24 hours.
-2. Add the chipotle chile and salt and process with an immersion blender, in the jar, until smooth, approximately 20 seconds.
+2. Add the chipotle chile and salt, then process with an immersion blender in the jar until smooth, approximately 20 seconds.
 Refrigerate until ready to use.